flach/slides/2025_recife_1/MD/MD.md

 <small>Adapted from G.  Mariscal,  O.  Marban,  and  C.  Fernandez: A  survey  of  datamining and knowledge discovery process models and methodologies, Knowledge Engineering Review 25(2):137-166, 2010.</small>

-### The process view is goal-oriented
+### The process view is **goal-oriented**

 CRISP-DM is about processes and different tasks and roles within those processes.

-Data is an ingredient towards achieving the goal.
+Data is an ingredient towards achieving the goal, but not more than that.

+In the more exploratory Data Science world we need a methodology that is less prescriptive and *puts the data centre stage*.

 *
 *